DavidFW1960/bom-weather-card/info.md

 # BOM Weather Card

 ## Latest Changes
+I have been having a problem with the Beaufort rating not updating if using knots.
+This release corrects that.
+Also thanks to @rudders Adrian for fixing the other issues with refreshing the card automatically.

 With the variable for rainfall today.
 The ORIGINAL card used a rate in say mm/h.
 I changed this to just be an amount of rainfall today in mm.
 So I added a new variable, entity_pop_intensity_rate in case you are using a mm/h rather than just blanket rainfall for the day.